A practical guide to Ofsted and cultural capital for primary schools

 - Forest walks

 Want some more ideas?
-Head to ‘Plan my School Trip’ for engaging educational experiences around the UK and overseas.
+Head to ‘A detailed proposal that helps us work out how we are going to achieving something…. my School Trip’ for engaging educational experiences around the UK and overseas.

 Children’s assembly challenge

-Why not use your assembly time to engage your children in a small challenge that will help develop their cultural capital?
-Try tasking each class to come up and perform their own play – each of them relating to a different culture around the world.
+Why not use your assembly time to engage your children in a small Something that is difficult to achieve. that will help develop their cultural capital?
+Setting out to achieve something. tasking each class to come up and perform their own play – each of them relating to a different culture around the world.

 You could try various themes like different religious festival or re-enacting traditional stories from different cultures around the world.

 Cultural capital could also be interpreted as childrens’ exposure to people of all ages.
 Encouraging activities where children have to ask questions about their own families is an important way of handing down wisdom and knowledge.
-A great way to get pupils involved with local communities and to learn from a different generation is to visit a retirement home.
-Buddy up a care home resident with a child from your class and let them ask questions and engage with each other.
+A great way to get pupils Being actively engaged in an activity. with local communities and to To gain an understanding of new things. from a different generation is to visit a retirement home.
+Buddy up a Looking after someone. home resident with a child from your class and let them ask questions and engage with each other.
 They could even become pen pals!

 Use your pupil premium

-Pupil premium was introduced in 2011 to support schools in encouraging social mobility.
+Pupil premium was introduced in 2011 to To help someone either emotionally or physically. schools in encouraging social mobility.
 But, as schools can choose how to spend pupil premiums, why not use it to help develop cultural capital in your school?

 Theschoolrun.com give a number of suggestions on how to use pupil premium money, such as extra one-to-one support groups for children and employing extra teaching assistants.
 Here are some other more creative ways to use yours, whilst developing cultural capital: